-Begun in 2014, there was a project funded by the National Highway Traffic Safety Administration (NHTSA) led by the National Association of State EMS Officials (NASEMSO) called EMS Compass.
-This initiative engaged with EMS stakeholders to develop a process for designing, testing and evaluating initial performance measures to improve EMS systems of care.
-In late 2016, EMS Compass released candidate measures for public testing, and anticipated that the EMS community would continue to develop performance measures using the initiative’s process.
+Over the past several decades, there has been an effort to develop quality/performance measures for the EMS industry.
+In 2014, this effort was formalized in the EMS Compass Project funded by the National Highway Traffic Safety Administration (NHTSA)and led by the National Association of State EMS Officials (NASEMSO).
+This initiative engaged EMS stakeholders in the mission to develop a process for designing, testing and evaluating performance measures designed to improve patient care and safety.
+In late 2016, EMS Compass released 14 candidate measures for public testing in 6 content areas, however, the uptake and use by the EMS community was limited.

-NHTSA is currently continuing this initiative by developing a self-sustaining platform for the continued development of EMS Quality measures.
-NHTSA and the HRSA EMS-C program has engaged the American College of Emergency Physicians (ACEP) to facilitate the development of a mechanism, organizational structure and sustainability model that enables meaningful assessment of performance of EMS called the National EMS Quality Alliance.
-These performance measures involve emergency and non-emergency medical services, first-responders, and entities providing mobile integrated health care/community paramedicine services.
+The drive for high impact, practical, evidence-based measures continued and again, NHTSA funded a second effort to support EMS quality measure development, this time through a self-sustaining platform for the continued development of EMS Quality measures.
+NHTSA and the HRSA EMS-C program has engaged the American College of Emergency Physicians (ACEP) to facilitate the development of a mechanism, organizational structure and sustainability model that enables meaningful assessment of performance of EMS called the National EMS Quality Alliance (NEMSQA).
+Tasked with completing the work of the EMS Compass Project, NHTSA funding supported this effort through 2019.
+NEMSQA then became an independent, 501(C)6 non-governmental organization that has evolved into the EMS standard bearer for EMS quality measure measures.

 - Promote a culture of quality improvement through a collaborative, sustainable process.